GuptaSiddhant/storybooker/apps/website/docs/azure/functions.md

 Host your StoryBooker instance using Azure Functions.
 This is a wrapper around StoryBooker core-router to make it work in Azure Functions environment using Functions HTTP Trigger.

+It also registers a purge function that can be scheduled to run periodically using Azure Functions Timer Trigger.
+Defaults to running at midnight every day.

 > Note: You can use any database/storage adapter supported by StoryBooker but it is recommended to use Azure native services for best performance.

 ---